gpoore/codebraid/README.md

       non-breaking space or a code block containing a single empty line in the event that there is no content.
 It is useful when a placeholder is desired, or a visual confirmation that there is indeed no output.

+  `markup` displays the Markdown source for the inline code or code block.
+  Because the Markdown source is not available in the Pandoc AST but rather must be recreated from it, the Markdown source displayed with `markup` may use a different number of backticks, quote attribute values slightly differently, or contain other insignificant differences from the original document.

   `expr` defaults to `raw` if a format is not specified.
 All others default to `verbatim`.